Skip to main content

 Graphic showing compostable items and non compostable items

-Print a Waste Poster
+Print a waste poster

 All compostables must be collected in approved bags.
 View the list of bags approved by the local composting facility.